makersacademy/chitter-challenge/README.md

 [![Build Status](https://travis-ci.org/forty9er/chitter-challenge.svg)](https://travis-ci.org/forty9er/chitter-challenge)

+# @Chitter.

-# Usage
+### Usage

 Visit:
 https://cryptic-citadel-4502.herokuapp.com/

-Alternatively, download the files in the repo and run via a Sinatra server on your local machine.
+Alternatively, download the files in the repo and run via a Sinatra server via Rackup on your local machine.
 The main controller is 'app.rb' in the 'app' directory.

 From the root folder:
 ```
-ruby app/app.rb
+rackup app/config.ru
 ```

 You can view 'Peeps' simply by navigating to the website, or by clicking on the "@Chitter" logo.